seia-soto/libvirtd-scripts/README.md

 - `RAM_SIZE`: (required) The max size of RAM to allocate in MB (dynamically allocated, max).
 - `DISK_SIZE`: (required) The max size of qcow2 disk to allocate in GB (dynamically allocated, max).

+### Notes

+- This scripts will create virtual machine which attach `br0` as default network interface.

 ## `virt.delete.sh`

 This script deletes virtual machine and its dependencies like boot disk things.